beingEniola/AdventureWorks-Analytics-Hackhaton-2025/README.md

 <img width="288" height="304" alt="image" src="https://github.com/user-attachments/assets/c7622686-e0a0-49a1-bcea-06c64767a528" />

-The results reveal that in 2014, there were only six months of sales data, which directly explains the large decline in yearly revenue.
-This suggests that the drop is not due to business performance issues, but rather partial data availability.
+The results reveal that in 2014, only six months of sales data exist.
+The decline is due to partial data availability, not an actual drop in performance.

-### .
-Which Channel drives the most Sales?
+### 3. Which Channel drives the most Sales?

 ```sql
 SELECT soh.Channel,